 Vaccines and Testing

-As stated in President Wingard’s most recent message, Philadelphia’s Board of Health announced that all staff, students and faculty at colleges and universities in the city are required to be fully vaccinated against COVID-19 by Friday, Oct.
-15, unless they have a religious or medical exemption.
-Please read important information about when you will need to receive your vaccine so you are fully vaccinated by Oct.
-15. You can schedule an appointment to get your vaccine on campus or upload your vaccine information through Temple’s student health portal.
+As stated in the Oct.
+6, 2021, announcement by the Philadelphia Department of Public Health, all staff, students and faculty at colleges and universities in the city must have either received at least one dose of a COVID-19 vaccine or have an approved medical or religious exemption by Friday, Oct.
+15. Please read important information about when you will need to receive your first and second doses.
+You can schedule an appointment to get your vaccine on campus or upload your vaccine information through Temple’s student health portal.